doyaGu/BallancePlayer/README.md

 - Portable and ready to use, no configuration needed to start the game
 - Support for `.ini` file configurations
+- Built-in configuration dialog for first-time setup and in-game changes
 - Command-line options for flexibility
 - 32-bit color mode support
 - Compatibility with monitors that don't support 640x480 resolution